Phloeodes diabolicus: Shell structure

-The flattened shape, low-to-the-ground profile, and tough exoskeleton of the diabolical ironclad beetle makes it extremely hard to crush.
-The structure of the procuticle allows for focused compressive forces to be distributed evenly across the beetle's body.
+The flattened shape, low-to-the-ground profile, and tough exoskeleton of the diabolical ironclad beetle makes it extremely hard to crush; the structure of the procuticle allows for focused compressive forces to be distributed evenly across the beetle's body.
 Because of the exoskeleton's toughness, collectors find it extremely difficult to pin specimens.
 The beetles cannot be mounted normally; a hole must be drilled in the shell for the pin to be inserted.

 A jigsaw-like layering of multiple scales of different sizes, ranging from microscopic to visible sizes, provides exceptional mechanical strength to the beetle's appendages.
 In the beetle's procuticle, polysaccharide α-chitin combines with proteins to form fibers within each layer.
-These fibers spiral, creating a "helicoid" arrangement and forming laminated structures.
-This formation allows for a strong, energy-absorbent and tolerant exoskeleton.
+These fibers spiral, creating a helicoid arrangement and forming laminated structures.
+This formation allows for a strong, energy-absorbent, and tolerant exoskeleton.
 The exoskeleton deflects, twists, and arrests crack propagation between layers.
 The beetle's exoskeleton is protein-rich, without the inorganic structures common in crustacean exoskeletons, and contains a thicker endocuticle than other insects.

 There are two main areas that allow the skeleton to endure such forces as much as 39,000 times its own body weight.
 The first is the connection between the hardened elytra: they are locked in place with a zipper-like connection, which increases the exoskeleton's strength but prevents the beetle from opening its wings to fly.
 The back of the beetle is not interlocked in the same way, allowing the bottom halves to slide past each other, providing flexibility to absorb squishing compression.
 The second area is the puzzle-like design that runs the length of the back connecting the left and right side.
 Protrusions called blades fit together like jigsaw pieces, glued together by proteins aiding in damage resistance.
 The connection allows the blades to absorb impacts without snapping.
-The protection allows the beetle to be almost predator proof, denying most species the ability to break the shell.
+This protection allows the beetle to be almost predator proof, denying most species the ability to break the shell.

 The structure of its shell has inspired efforts to design similar materials and joints for use in submillimeter engineering.